Samwell Tarly: A Storm of Swords

-The Night's Watch's camp at the Fist of the First Men comes under attack and is overrun by an army of wights sent by the Others, with Sam one of the survivors who manage to break out.
-The survivors then flee to Craster's Keep, but Sam and two other brothers, Small Paul and Grenn, become separated from the main group.
-They are attacked by an Other who kills Paul before Sam stabs it with a dragonglass dagger in desperation, killing it instantly and earning him the nickname "Sam the Slayer".
+The Night's Watch's camp at the Fist of the First Men comes under attack and is overrun by an army of wights sent by the Others, with Sam among the few survivors who manage to break out and flee to Craster's Keep.
+Sam and two fellow Watchmen, Small Paul and Grenn, become separated from the main group, and they are attacked by an Other who kills Paul.
+In desperation, Sam stabs it with a dragonglass dagger, killing it instantly and earning him the nickname "Sam the Slayer".
 Sam and Grenn then regroup with the other survivors at Craster's Keep, where Gilly gives birth to a son.
 Soon after, a violent mutiny breaks out, and Mormont and Craster are among those killed in the fight.
-Sam flees with Gilly and her son, and are accosted by wights before being rescued by a mysterious man, Coldhands, who looks like a wight but is friendly and supposedly a former fellow Night's Watchman.
-Coldhands takes them to the Nightfort and asks Sam to escort Bran Stark and his party through the Wall.
+Sam flees with Gilly and her infant son, and are accosted by wights before being rescued by a mysterious man, Coldhands, who looks like a wight but is friendly and supposedly a former fellow Night's Watchman.
+Coldhands takes them to the Nightfort and asks Sam to go find and escort Bran Stark and his party through the Wall.

 Having crossed the Wall safely, Sam and Gilly then encounter a group of Night's Watchmen led by Denys Mallister and Bowen Marsh and join them on the march to Castle Black.
 They arrive to find that Stannis Baratheon has arrived to the Night's Watch's aid and defeated Mance Rayder's Wildling army besieging Castle Black.
 Due to Lord Commander Mormont's death, the Night's Watch undergoes an election for a new Lord Commander.
 Mallister and Cotter Pyke are the leading candidates, but Janos Slynt, who Sam believes will be a corrupt and disastrous leader, is gaining popularity.
-When Stannis, frustrated by the Night's Watch's messy politics, threatens to dictate a Lord Commander himself if the Watch cannot decide on a leader within the next few days, Sam decides to approach Mallister and Pyke (who despise each other) independently, claiming that Stannis plans to name the other as Lord Commander, and suggesting that they both support Jon as a compromise candidate instead.
-Thanks to Sam's machinations, both Mallister and Pyke offer their endorsements and Jon is elected the 998th Lord Commander with an overwhelming majority vote.
+When Stannis, frustrated by the Night's Watch's messy politics, threatens to dictate a Lord Commander himself if the Watch cannot decide on a leader within the next few days, Sam decides to approach Mallister and Pyke (who despise each other) independently, claiming that Stannis plans to name the other as Lord Commander and suggesting that they both support Jon as a compromise candidate instead.
+Thanks to Sam's machinations, both Mallister and Pyke agree to offer their endorsements and Jon is elected the 998th Lord Commander with an overwhelming majority vote.